CumulusNetworks/docs/content/cumulus-linux/Layer-3/Policy-based-Routing.md

 cumulus@switch:~$ net add pbr-map pbr-policy seq 4 set nexthop 192.168.0.21
 ```

-To change the match `src-ip` condition from 10.1.4.**1**/24 to 10.1.4.**2**/24, you must delete the existing sequence by explicitly specifying the match/set condition.
+To change the source IP match from 10.1.4.**1**/24 to 10.1.4.**2**/24, you must delete the existing sequence by explicitly specifying the match/set condition.
 For example:

 ```
 cumulus@switch:~$ net del pbr-map pbr-policy seq 4 match src-ip 10.1.4.1/24